 After being shown some TNG web sites recently, I became very interested in this software.
 It appears to be a very flexible way to put your personal genealogy on the Web so that potential collaborators will see it and contact you with a wealth of new information.
 It has been installed successfully in August, 2011 and my wife and I are experimenting with it.
 They came out with a version 9 earlier in 2012 and it's working well.
 Some example sites are: Lisa and Roger, Author's TNG Site (Darrin Lithgoe), Linda's Genealogyand the Kloosterman family.
-It is very cool software, only costs $30 and has a review of an earlier version by Dick Eastman.
+It is very cool software, only costs $30.
 See also a TNG web page I'm using to accumulate information about it.

 There appears to be a dearth of good information about the Gedcom format used to transfer genealogy data between computer programs.
 Maybe there's a book or web site that's so good, nobody needs to publish anything else!
 Well, I think that people concentrate so much on their own genealogy programs that they don't share data with other programs.
 So they don't have issues of sharing files between genealogy programs.
 I noticed a couple blog entries from geneamusings.com blog dealing with this very issue and I hunted down a couple other web sites that talk about Gedcom issues.